 - Frequently asked questions

-1. Payment Methods
+1. Payment methods

 - If you are using a non-integrated payment option you need to manually update the order's payment status in order for it to be included in the calculation.

-For more information on updating the payment status of an order, please see: Order Management Instructions
+For more information on updating the payment status of an order, please see Order Management Instructions

 B. Online Store & Retail Store

-*If you are using the Kiosk feature, all Kiosk amount/transaction totals will be grouped in the Kiosk payment method in the [Retail Store] tab.
+*Note: If you are using the Kiosk feature, all Kiosk amount/transaction totals will be grouped in the Kiosk payment method in the [Retail Store] tab.

-Total amount paid per payment method for the selected time period.
+The total amount paid per payment method for the selected time period.
 The figure in parenthesis shows the percentage amount each payment method has contributed to the All Methods Amount Paid total.

 The number of transactions made per payment method.
 The figure in parenthesis shows the percentage amount each payment method has contributed to the All Methods Paid Transactions total.